rossetti/KSLBook/docs/06-Chapter6.md

 :::
 ***

-Notice the following line which takes in a reference to the `Customer` class constructor using the functional syntax `::Customer.`
+Notice the following line which takes in a reference to the `Customer` class constructor using the functional syntax `::Customer.`  In addition, notice the specification of the `isDefaultProcess` argument for the `process()` function.
+Setting the `isDefaultProcess` argument to true indicates that the defined process routine will be the default process to be activated when the `EntityGenerator` causes the generation event to occur.

 ```kt
 private val generator = EntityGenerator(::Customer, tba, tba)